UT-ADL/milrem_visual_offroad_navigation/README.md

 | NoMaD with one fixed goal (exploratory mode) | [![NoMaD explore](https://drive.google.com/thumbnail?authuser=0&sz=w1280&id=1EY5UJYbDQ6zVqpVaWhXPLwqbYNua4hgH)](https://drive.google.com/file/d/1EY5UJYbDQ6zVqpVaWhXPLwqbYNua4hgH/view?resourcekey "NoMaD explore") |
 | NoMaD orienteering | [![NoMaD orienteering](https://drive.google.com/thumbnail?authuser=0&sz=w1280&id=1BikGqAiGlq7qtQEK6XbJFApGiY28XP6G)](https://drive.google.com/file/d/1BikGqAiGlq7qtQEK6XbJFApGiY28XP6G/view "NoMaD orienteering") |

+Comments:
+* VAE prefers going straight, probably because of too homogeneous training dataset.
+GNM and ViNT turn slightly less compared to the ground truth trajectory, but that is not necessarily a problem when running the models on-policy.
+NoMaD seems to turn the most.
+* GNM and VAE are trained with time-interval trajectories that shorten close to goal or obstacle.
+ViNT and NoMaD seem to be trained with distance-interval trajectories that do not shorten.
+Distance prediction shortens with all models near the goal.
+* VAE and NoMaD can directly produce multiple candidate trajectories.
+VAE trajectories are only conditioned on observation, NoMaD trajectories are additionally conditioned on goal.
+NoMaD trajectories show some multi-modal behavior (passing the tree from both sides).
+* For GNM and ViNT the only way to generate multiple trajectories is to use different goal images.
+The image diffusion approach used in ViNT paper seemed overkill to us, so we experimented instead using crops of the observation images.
+Some examples can be seen below in the Putting all together section.

 ##### On-policy results indoors

 We recorded a fixed route in Delta office with goal images every 1 or 2 meters and measured the goal success rate for each interval.